justinbois/eqtk/doc/user_guide/parsers_and_utilities/eqtk_checks.rst

 Check satisfaction of equilibrium conditions
 ============================================

 If EQTK's solve algorithm converges, equilibrium and conservation laws are guaranteed to be satisfied (see :ref:`algorithmic_details`).
 Nonetheless, it is sometimes useful to check if equilibrium conditions are met.
-To understand the discussion below, it may help to refresh yourself of the :ref:`core_concepts` behind the couple equilibrium problem.
+To understand the discussion below, it may help to refresh yourself of the :ref:`core concepts <core_concepts>` behind the couple equilibrium problem.

 As a simple example, consider the chemical reactions